 There.
 You are now all set and done.
 Enjoy your cuppa.

 Get used to saying “sorry” a lot.
 This may seem like a tat weird to many of you but don’t worry too much about it.
 You don’t actually have to be sorry to say it.

 If you invite a friend for a pint at the Pub and it’s too hot in there, you’ll just have to say sorry.
 Not that it is your fault, nor is it that you can (or will even try) to fix it.
 Just say the magic words.

 If someone bangs into you on the street – you know what to do.
 Be nice; we are not in New York.

 If you need to grab something out of your bag and you can’t seem to find it, say sorry.
 You’ll sound more British that way.

 You get the point, don’t you?

-The British are obsessed with weather.
+The British are obsessed with the weather.
 But you already knew that.
-What you didn’t know is that our Lord and savior is the sun.
+What you didn’t know is that our Lord and Savior is the sun.
 Worshiping it is a national tradition.
-Maybe it is because we get so little warm days here but when we do, boy of boy, the unprepared are to flee at first chance.
+Maybe it is because we get so few warm days here, but when we do, a boy of boy, the unprepared are to flee at first chance.

-You will see your friends and coworkers in flip-flops reaching into their pocket for an entire grill as if they were some kind of Looney Tunes characters at the first signs of the delightful ultraviolet.
+You will see your friends and coworkers in flip-flops reaching into their pockets for an entire grill as if they were some Looney Tunes characters at the first signs of the delightful ultraviolet.

-Sure this takes a little bit of getting used to, but once you do, you will be delighted with the company of some of the world’s merriest men and women that are very clever at hiding their inner selves.
+Sure, this takes a little bit of getting used to, but once you do, you will be delighted with the company of some of the world’s merriest men and women who are very clever at hiding their inner selves.
 Yes, we are a puzzle you are to solve, but the rewards are ever so delicious.